musikele/musikele.github.io/_posts/2017-04-07-fantastic-unit-tests-in-javascript-with-mocks.md

 app.__set__('db', db); //this will not work in this case!
 ```

-Since `db` is declared as a `const` in `app`, `rewire` cannot do any magic: `const` variables in javascript are not reassignable.
+Since `db` is declared as a `const` in `app`, `rewire` cannot do the magic: `const` variables in javascript are not reassignable.

 However, even if the `db` object is not reassignable, we can still modify its internals, as long they are declared as `let` and `var`.
-That's **why we will mock the single functions and not the whole object**.
+That's **why we will mock single functions and not the whole object**.

 ## 2. Before showing the code, let me introduce to you: expect.createSpy()